BondeYash/thunder-loan-audit/audit-data/2023-09-01-thunder-loan.md

 # Disclaimer

-The YOUR_NAME_HERE team makes all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the the findings provided in this document.
+The YOUR_NAME_HERE team makes all effort to find as many vulnerabilities in the code in the given time period, but holds no responsibilities for the findings provided in this document.
 A security audit by the team is not an endorsement of the underlying business or product.
-The audit was time-boxed and the review of the code was solely on the security aspects of the solidity implementation of the contracts.
+The audit was time-boxed and the review of the code was solely on the security aspects of the Solidity implementation of the contracts.

 # Risk Classification